-In 2020-2021, CMS operated an aerage of 933 buses that traveled an estimated 120,000 miles each day.
-Approximately 64,000 students were assigned to CMS Transportation services.
+In 2020-2021, CMS operated an average of 928 buses that traveled an estimated 110,000 miles daily.
+Approximately 101,000 students were assigned to CMS Transportation services.
 The District provides transportation for any student who is deemed eligible based on the Board-approved student assignment policy and regulations.
 CMS Transportation will provide services to and from school for eligible students with bus stops and bus route assignments based on their residence address in the District's student information system.

-It is very important to maintain a current and accurate address through your school at all times.
-Please note: Parents may become responsible for morning delivery and afternoon pickup if an address change results in the child moving outside of his/her home school and the family chooses for the child to remain in the current or non-home school (additional details below).
-Individual student situations may vary and not all conditions may apply to the above general statement.
+Maintaining a current and accurate address through your school at all times is essential.
+Please note: Parents may become responsible for morning drop off and afternoon pickup if an address change results in the child moving outside of his/her home school and the family chooses for the child to remain in the current or non-home school (additional details below).
+Individual student situations may vary, and not all conditions may apply to the above general statement.
 If you have specific questions, please contact your school administrator.